newrelic/go-easy-instrumentation/README.md

 We encourage your contributions!
 Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 You only have to sign the CLA one time per project.
 If you have any questions, or to execute our corporate CLA, required if your contribution is on behalf of a company, please drop us an email at opensource@newrelic.com.

+To learn more about how to contribute features to this project, read the [parser readme](/parser/README.md).
+The [godoc](https://pkg.go.dev/github.com/newrelic/go-easy-instrumentation) for this project is also kept up to date, and can be a great resource.

 ## License
 Go easy instrumentation is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.